Tanu-N-Prabhu/Python/README.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FTanu-N-Prabhu%2FPython&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)

-Welcome to a treasure trove of python programming expertise 🐍, Data Science mastery 📊, and essential survival skills for navigating the dynamic world of programming 💡.
+Welcome to a treasure trove of Python programming expertise 🐍, Data Science mastery 📊, and essential survival skills for navigating the dynamic world of programming 💡.
 Dive into the depths of this repository to unlock the knowledge and tools you need to thrive in your coding journey 🚀.

 ## About